onurakinsir/Algorithmic_Trading_Project/README.md

 #### w: https://onurakinsir.com

 ### Overview
 The model aims to implement a trading strategy using two simple moving averages (MA) though generating buy and sell signals in financial markets.
 The model is evaluated based on the Bitcoin Perpetual market, utilising minute-level data retrieved and trading executed through the Deribit Test API.
 First of all, I would like to kindly refer to the proposal of the model and strategy for better understanding.
-The proposal named "__MA-based_strategy_proposal__" can be found on `/casestudy` directory.
+The proposal named "__MA-based_strategy_proposal__".
 In addition, it is crucial to note that the model assumes that the trader is already in a long position.
 Therefore, before initiating the process, the position variable is set to ` position = True `, which indicates that the trader is in a long position.
 On the other hand, if the trader is in a short position, `position = False`.

 <br>